geeksterin/WebAssignment/4-Advance-JS/402-DOM-Manipulation/Readme.md

 ## Exercises AdvanceJS-402-01

-1. Let's perform some fun exercises and rename Google search to Geekster Search.
+1. Let's perform some fun exercises and rename Google search to Geekster Search using DOM Manipulation in console.

 ![](./image/geekster_search.png)
-** this is fun activity donot need to submit anywhere.

 <hr>